To be eligible for the subsidized terms of the program, you must:

 Have not spent four consecutive months or longer in Israel within the 24 month period prior to the start of your program after the age of 18

 If you have participated in a four month or longer Israel program, you are not eligible for Masa funding.
-You are still eligible to participate in an Internship Tel Aviv but you will be responsible for the full cost of the program without the subsidy.
+You are still eligible to participate, but you will be responsible for the full cost of the program without the subsidy.

 After beginning your work, our internship coordinator will be in touch to see how your experience is going.
 If you are not satisfied with the placement, the first response will be to try to address the issues within the context of your current placement.
 If the lack of satisfaction continues, it is possible to work with your placement coordinator to find a new placement, within the limits of your areas of interest, geographical location in Israel and placement opportunities.